coolguy284/c284-webmain-1/docs/README.md

 # Introduction

-This is the code for the c284-webmain-1 website.
+This is the code for the c284-webmain-1 website, accessible at https://coolguy284.com.

 # File Layout